|

 0 Comments

+At The Swissedent Denture Clinic, we fit dentures every day and support patients through this exact adjustment period.
+This guide is designed to talk you through what to expect, how to cope, and how to look after your new dentures properly, all in plain English, with reassurance and a bit of humour where needed.
+You’re not doing anything wrong, and you’re definitely not alone.
 If you have been told you need a partial denture, or you are replacing an old one that never quite felt right, you may have come across the term Valplast flexible dentures.
 Patients often ask us at Swissedent Denture Clinic whether they are better, more comfortable, or more natural looking than traditional dentures.
 The short answer is that for the right person, they can be an excellent option.
 The longer answer is worth exploring properly, because understanding what Valplast dentures are and why patients choose them will help you make a confident, informed decision about your smile.

 As a denture clinic, we believe in explaining things clearly, explaining them honestly, and keeping the jargon to a minimum.
 So let’s break it down in a way that actually makes sense.
 At The Swissedent Denture Clinic in London, we love helping patients smile comfortably and confidently.
 But let’s be honest, dentures aren’t indestructible.
 Like any real-world item, they get worn down, they suffer accidents, and sometimes they get into more trouble than a toddler left alone with a pair of scissors.